KTH/programmable-society/contributions/smart-contract-protocol/week7/smio/README.md

 The system will consist of:
 - A registry contract that handles one-time registration.
 - A Soulbound Token contract that mints a non-transferable identity token after successful registration.

-## Relevance

-Proof-of-personhood is used for many decentralized applications.
-Through a minimal example, the protocol demonstrates how identity can be expressed on-chain without compromising privacy.